WEC-Sim/WEC-Sim/source/advanced_features.rst

 For Multiple Condition Runs, the ``*.h5`` hydrodynamic data is only loaded once.
 To reload the ``*.h5`` data between runs,  set ``simu.reloadH5Data =1`` in the WEC-Sim input file.

-For more information, refer to the `MCR webinar <http://wec-sim.github.io/WEC-Sim/webinars.html#webinar-1-bemio-and-mcr>`_, and the `WEC-Sim Applications <https://github.com/WEC-Sim/WEC-Sim_Applications>`_ repository **RM3_MCR** example.
+For more information, refer to :ref:`webinar1`, and the **RM3_MCR** example on the `WEC-Sim Applications <https://github.com/WEC-Sim/WEC-Sim_Applications>`_ repository.

 State-Space Representation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The convolution integral term in the equation of motion can be linearized using the state-space representation as described in the `Theory Section <http://wec-sim.github.io/WEC-Sim/theory.html>`_.
+The convolution integral term in the equation of motion can be linearized using the state-space representation as described in the :ref:`theory` section.
 To use a state-space representation, the ``simu.ssCalc`` simulationClass variable must be defined in the WEC-Sim input file, for example:

 	:code:`simu.ssCalc = 1`

 Time-Step Features
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The default WEC-Sim solver is 'ode4'.
-Refer to the `WEC-Sim Applications <https://github.com/WEC-Sim/WEC-Sim_Applications>`_ repository **NonlinearHydro** example for a comparisons between 'ode4' to 'ode45'.
+Refer to the **NonlinearHydro** example on the `WEC-Sim Applications <https://github.com/WEC-Sim/WEC-Sim_Applications>`_ repository for a comparisons between 'ode4' to 'ode45'.
 The following variables may be changed in the simulationClass (where N is number of increment steps, default: N=1):

 * Fixed time-step: :code:`simu.dt`
 * Output time-step: :code:`simu.dtOut=N*simu.dt`